Health Feature Articles

 Dr. Steven Blair, a professor at the Arnold School of Public Health at University of South Carolina, concurs.
 He looked at attributable risk fractions.
 These are estimates of the number of deaths that could be avoided if a risk factor were eliminated.
 An example would be the fewer number of deaths if smokers were non-smokers.
 The factors included obesity, smoking, hypertension, high cholesterol, diabetes and low fitness.
 Dr. Blair’s conclusion was that increasing physical activity level from being inactive had the greatest impact.

-So what is the effective “dose” of physical activity, like walking?
-Dr. Steven Ball, associate professor of Nutrition and Exercise Physiology at University of Missouri, puts it this way: “Some is better than none; more is better than some; and too much is hard to get.”
+So what is the most effective “dose” of physical activity like walking?
+Dr. Steven Ball, associate professor of Nutrition and Exercise Physiology at University of Missouri, puts it this way: “Some is better than none, more is better than some, and too much is hard to get.”
 More specifically, the current recommendation for adults is 150 minutes per week of moderate aerobic activity or 75 minutes per week of vigorous aerobic activity.
 Moderate means that heart rate increases and breathing is heavier – the exerciser can still talk, but is unable to sing.

 There are lots of ways to increase your activity level, but the key is to find something that allows you to do what you enjoy in a way that motivates you to make it a habit – to do it regularly and continue being active for a lifetime.

 The benefits of choosing walking to be active are many and it is a very simple and inexpensive form of exercise.

 - Walking takes little equipment – just comfortable shoes and clothes you can move in.